kTechKeshav/Diabetes-Prediction-using-Logistic-Regression/README.md

 ## 🔢 How It Works

-1. The user fills in academic metrics.
+1. The user fills the required input on provided interface.
 2. Inputs are scaled using `StandardScaler`.
 3. Logistic model (**hypertuned with GridSearchCV**) predicts whether the person is **Diabetic or Not**
 4. Result is displayed below the form dynamically.